Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 Model: Total Risk (Expected Annual Loss)

-Funding is only weakly correlated with total expected flood loss.
-A few high-loss towns attract significant grants, but many high-need towns receive little or nothing.
+Funding shows only a weak relationship with total expected flood loss.
+A handful of high-loss communities receive substantial grants, but many similarly exposed towns do not.

 Model: Risk per Person (Expected Annual Loss per Capita)